We Increased the Free Trial Credit to $5

 When we first launched the free trial credit, we set it at $0.10.
 That sounded reasonable on paper, but in practice it only covered about 1 to 3 minutes of audio depending on the model.
 You couldn't even transcribe a typical YouTube video with it.

 That meant most people who signed up never actually experienced what Transcribe.so can do.
-No chapters, no topics, no AI summary, no Q&A. Just a credit that sat there unused because it wasn't enough to try anything real.
+No chapters, no sections, no AI summary, no Q&A. Just a credit that sat there unused because it wasn't enough to try anything real.

-So today, we bumped every account to $0.50.
+So today, we bumped every account to a $5 signup credit.

-What $0.50 Gets You
+What $5 Gets You

 Every transcription includes the full pipeline: